1.1 Who we are and what we do

 Sometimes We Collect Information from another Person or organisation including in the following circumstances.

-- Policies insuring more than one Person - We Collect Your Information from the main member or from a Person You have authorised to provide the Information on Your behalf.
+- Policies insuring more than one Person - We will Collect Your Information from the main member or from a Person You have authorised to provide the Information on Your behalf.
 Any main member or authorised Person is deemed to have obtained the consent of any Person whose Information they provide in relation to the Insurance Policy.

 - Health services You received or when You make a claim – We may Collect Information about those services directly from the health service provider (e.g. a hospital, medical or allied health provider) You have dealt with.